This post may contain affiliate links. You can read my disclosure page for more information.

 Sad, sad, sad.
 My husband tried to salvage it and made into a little multicolored bear. 🙂

-I hate when I encounter something determined to vanquish me, so I decided to try again last week and made a Valentine’s Explosion Cake.
+I hate when I encounter something determined to vanquish me, so I decided to try again, but this time I made a Valentine’s Explosion Cake.
 It worked this time!

 Here’s what I learned that I did wrong at Christmas.
 First, and I know this is bragging, but I make really moist cakes.
 I do.
 It’s just the truth. 🙂 The cakes I made at Christmas were just too moist and soft to hold up under the weight of the layers and the icing.